internettexplorer/CAB201_n10869107_OOP/README.md

 -- Find out whether any support sessions are being run this week.
 I need it..

 1. Do we have to represent every class in our code in the class diagram?
 2. Is my code structure in alignment with OOP design?
-Specifically -- Client class with attributes, then a ClientManager with the methods.
-Is there a more compact way to do this?
+Specifically -- use of static Session class to store data
+3. Where to use virtual methods?
+Where is extension possible?

 -------